 - Get yourself a local SIM card for connectivity

 - Carry water thermos and water purifying tablets

 The Final Say

 Allocating the budget in advance is necessary to enjoy the trek freely.
-You can then invest your time exploring new places and trekking in the rough terrains without any hassle.
+You can then invest your time exploring new places and trekking on the rough terrains without any hassle.

-There are many precious natural beauty yet to be explored in the Gokyo region.
+There is much precious natural beauty yet to be explored in the Gokyo region.
 The majestic beauty of the turquoise Gokyo Lakes is awe-inspiring.
 Gokyo Lakes trek is a great way to explore the Everest Gokyo region at an affordable cost.

 For more information please Contact us